7ws/logfreak/README.md

 - `DEBUG`: Debug mode.
 Defaults to `'True'`.
 - `LANGUAGE_CODE`: The language code to get the application translated to.
   Defaults to `'en-us'`.
 Mind the language availability.
+- `REDIS_URL`: The URL to your Redis database in a [special format][2].
+It's used to queue asynchronous tasks.
+Defaults to `'redis://localhost:6379/0'`.
 - `SECRET_KEY`: A long, powerful and unique random mix of weird chars.
 It will be used to salt password hashes and other security-wise stuff.
 Please don't share it anywhere!